ReDI-School/intro-java/lesson1/exercise2.md

 What can you conclude from this?

 ### Question 6
-What can you observe if you just some random text inside
+What can you observe if you just type some random text inside
 ```java
 public static void main(String[] args) {
     ...